devclub-iitd/summer-of-code-2023/backend/week2/README.md

 ### Task 2A: Creating a Virtual Environment and Installing Django
 You have to create a python virtual environment for your project.
 You can use the `venv` module to create a virtual environment.
 You can refer to the [official documentation](https://docs.python.org/3/library/venv.html) for more details.
-- Create a virtual environment named `venv` in the `backend` folder.
+- Create a virtual environment named `venv` in the `backend/` folder.
+- Make sure to add this folder to the `.gitignore`.
+You can check out various `.gitignore` templates for Django/Python.
 - Activate the virtual environment.
 - Install Django in the virtual environment using `pip install django`.

 ### Task 2B: Creating a Django Project and App
 You have to create a Django project.
 You can refer to the [official documentation](https://docs.djangoproject.com/en/4.2/intro/tutorial01/) for more details.
 - Create a Django project.
-You can name it anything you like but make sure it is related to our project theme, i.e. E-commerce.
+Name it `mydjangoproject` for consistency.
+- Make sure the project directory is at `summer-of-code-2023/backend/mydjangoproject`
 - Run the server and check if it is working.
 - Create a Django app.
 You can name it anything you like.
 Add the app to the project and make necessary changes in the `settings.py` file.
 - Write basic code for the app and check if it is working.